 For each Governor the time commitment required will be

 different.
-As a minimum, a Governor is required to attend four
+As a minimum, a Governor is required to attend six

-meetings of the Council of Governors each year, including the AGM.
+meetings of the Council of Governors each year, in addition to

-In addition, Governors are required to sit on at least one
+Governors are required to sit on at least one sub-committee of

-sub-committee of the Council of Governors and participate in the
+the Council of Governors and participate in the work of that

-Governors are usually appointed for three years.
-Governors will
+Governors are appointed for up to three years.
+Governors

-be eligible to stand for re-election and may serve up to a maximum
+will be eligible to stand for re-election and may serve up to a